This post contains a detailed guide for creating a mean reversion trading strategy.

 Test Other Markets

-You can test your system on different time frames, different time windows and also different markets.
+You can test your mean reversal strategy on different time frames, different time windows and also different markets.

 A mean reversion trading system that works on Apple, doesn’t necessarily have to work on Microsoft.